 - Bring a large pot of salted water to boil.
 Cook pasta according to the package instructions until just al dente.

 - While the pasta cooks, add the clams to the garlic-wine-olive oil mix, cover the skillet and cook on high fire.
-Shake the pot a couple of times until the clams open, around 5 minutes.
+Shake the pot a couple of times until the clams open, around 5 to 7 minutes.

 - Reserve some of the cooking water and then drain the pasta in a colander.